grumdrig/slog/NOTES.md

 designated `Level`, and the character's current level may be accessed in a program by prefixing the `.` operator to that index, i.e., by `.Level`.

-Similarly, to give some other examples, the character's currest strength rating is `.Strength`, and current location is `.Location`.
+Similarly, to give some other examples, the character's current strength rating is `.Strength`, and current location is `.Location`.

 The other interface with the game world from within a character program is a